Join today

 Michael Storm

-Michael Storm, DNAP, CRNA graduated from University of South Carolina Nurse Anesthesia Program in 2005 with his Master of Nurse Anesthesia.
-In 2016 he earned his Doctorate of Nurse Anesthesia Practice from Missouri State University.
+Michael Storm, DNAP, CRNA, graduated from the University of South Carolina Nurse Anesthesia Program in 2005 with his Master of Nurse Anesthesia.
+In 2016, he earned his Doctorate of Nurse Anesthesia Practice from Missouri State University.

-Since 2006 he has been helping anesthesia students pass boards after starting a review course business in 2006 along with his two study partners.
-In 2013 he went on his own with Storm Anesthesia.
+Since 2006, he has been helping anesthesia students pass boards by starting a review course business with his two study partners.
+In 2013, he went on his own with Storm Anesthesia.

-Michael has a passion for teaching, keeping his nose in the textbooks, and has stopped counting the number of textbooks in his library, but rather measuring by feet, currently >16 feet of textbooks.
+Michael has a passion for teaching, keeps his nose to the textbooks, and has stopped counting the number of textbooks in his library; he now measures them by the feet, currently >16 feet of textbooks.
 Yep, he is a little nerdy!

-Outside anesthesia, Michael loves snow skiing and is a fully certified PSIA ski instructor, feels relaxed when sailing on Lake Murray in their 25-foot sailboat, enjoys hikes in the mountains or anywhere outdoors, and pre-pandemic you could find him and his wonderful wife Annette traveling all over.
+Outside of anesthesia, Michael loves snow skiing and is a fully certified PSIA ski instructor; he feels relaxed when sailing on Lake Murray in their 25-foot sailboat; enjoys hikes in the mountains or anywhere outdoors; and you can find him and his wonderful wife, Annette, traveling the US and Europe.

-Since 2006 he has been helping anesthesia students pass boards after starting a review course business in 2006 along with his two study partners.
-In 2013 he went on his own with Storm Anesthesia.
+Since 2006, he has been helping anesthesia students pass boards by starting a review course business with his two study partners.
+In 2013, he went on his own with Storm Anesthesia.

-Michael has a passion for teaching, keeping his nose in the textbooks, and has stopped counting the number of textbooks in his library, but rather measuring by feet, currently >16 feet of textbooks.
+Michael has a passion for teaching, keeps his nose to the textbooks, and has stopped counting the number of textbooks in his library; he now measures them by the feet, currently >16 feet of textbooks.
 Yep, he is a little nerdy!

-Outside anesthesia, Michael loves snow skiing and is a fully certified PSIA ski instructor, feels relaxed when sailing on Lake Murray in their 25-foot sailboat, enjoys hikes in the mountains or anywhere outdoors, and pre-pandemic you could find him and his wonderful wife Annette traveling all over.
+Outside of anesthesia, Michael loves snow skiing and is a fully certified PSIA ski instructor; he feels relaxed when sailing on Lake Murray in their 25-foot sailboat; enjoys hikes in the mountains or anywhere outdoors; and you can find him and his wonderful wife, Annette, traveling the US and Europe.

 Michael Storm, DNAP, CRNA